2454511550Lin/2454511550Lin.github.io/index.md

 <h2> Research interests </h2>

+<h4>Safe & Robust ML</h4>
-<b>Safe & Robust ML</b>: The need for ML systems that are both intrinsically safe and universally robust is evident.
+The need for ML systems that are both intrinsically safe and universally robust is evident.
 Safety and robustness entail the model's resilience against adversarial attacks, unanticipated scenarios, and data inconsistencies.
 My research endeavors include methods such as uncertainty estimation, calibration, and Out-of-Distribution detection to enhance the safety and robustness of ML systems.
 Relevant publications are listed below:

-* Threshold-Based Auto-Labeling: <a href="https://arxiv.org/abs/2211.12620">[HaLin2023]
+* Threshold-Based Auto-Labeling: <a href="https://arxiv.org/abs/2211.12620">[NeurIPS'23]

-* Human-in-the-Loop Out-of-Distribution Detection: <a href="https://drive.google.com/file/d/15HKqge8mfjgapdw6knGMEMEDflsKHlvP/view">[HaLin2022]</a>, <a href="">[HaLin2022]</a>
+* Human-in-the-Loop Out-of-Distribution Detection: <a href="https://drive.google.com/file/d/15HKqge8mfjgapdw6knGMEMEDflsKHlvP/view">[ICML'22]</a>, <a href="">[Preprint'23]</a>

-* Confidence Interval in High Dimensions: <a href="https://arxiv.org/abs/2202.08180?context=math.IT">[LinLi2022]</a>
+* Confidence Regions for Multinomial Parameters: <a href="https://arxiv.org/abs/2202.08180?context=math.IT">[ISIT'22]</a>

+<h4>Uncertainty in Neural Rendering</h4>
-<b>Uncertainty in Neural Rendering</b>: Neural rendering, despite its remarkable performance in view synthesis, often leaves questions about the reliability of its reconstructions.
-Incorporating uncertainty estimation techniques can offer insights into the quality of these outcomes, ensuring that the results are not only visually compelling but also quantifiably trustworthy.
+Neural rendering, despite its remarkable performance in view synthesis, often leaves questions about the reliability of its reconstructions.
+Incorporating uncertainty estimation ensures that the results are quantifiably trustworthy.
+I am interested in bringing Bayesian statistics into the neural radiance field.

 <h2> Publications </h2>